danhphan/git-tutorial/index.md

 # Tutorial timeline (approximate)

-0. Installing and setting up git, GitHub, and others (30min)
 1. Git theory (30min)
+2. Installing and setting up git, GitHub, and others (30min)
+3. Break (10min)
-2. Working with git (1h)
+4. Working with git (1.5h)
-3. Break (20-30m)
+5. Break (10min)
-4. Working with GitHub (1h)
+6. Working with GitHub (1h)
-5. Advanced topics discussion (15min)
+7. Advanced topics discussion (10min)
-6. Putting it together: submit improvements to this workshop!
-(15min)
+8. Putting it together: submit improvements to this workshop!
+(20min)

 Click on the sections below to get started with git!